NC Algorithms for Computing a Perfect Matching and a Maximum Flow in One-Crossing-Minor-Free Graphs: Introduction

-However, this still did not clarify whether randomization was essential for obtaining a fast parallel matching algorithm.
-Considering the fundamental insights gained by an algorithmic study of matching, this has remained a premier open question ever since the 1980s.
-The first substantial progress on this question was made by Miller and Naor in 1989 \cite{MillerN}.
+However, this development still did not clarify whether randomization was essential for fast parallel matching.
+Considering the fundamental insights gained by an algorithmic study of matching and the possibility of further insights by setting this question, this has remained a significant open question ever since the 1980s.
+The first substantial progress on this question was made by Miller and Naor in 1989~\cite{MillerN}.
 They obtained an NC algorithm for finding a maximum flow from a set of sources to a set of sinks in a planar network; as a corollary, they obtained an NC~algorithm for finding a perfect matching in bipartite planar graphs.
-In 2000, Mahajan and Varadarajan gave an elegant way of using the NC algorithm for counting perfect matchings to find one, hence giving a different NC algorithm for bipartite planar graphs \cite{MahajanV}; as is well known, Kasteleyn's algorithm for counting the number of perfect matchings in a planar graph~\cite{Kas-GTTP-67} can be easily made into an NC algorithm for counting matchings by using Csanky's NC algorithm for the determinant of a matrix \cite{Csa-SICOMP-76}.
+As is well known, Kasteleyn's algorithm for counting the number of perfect matchings in a planar graph~\cite{Kas-GTTP-67} can be easily made into an NC algorithm for counting perfect matchings by using Csanky's NC algorithm for the determinant of a matrix~\cite{Csa-SICOMP-76}.
+In 2000, Mahajan and Varadarajan gave an elegant way of using this NC algorithm for counting perfect matchings to find one, hence giving a different NC algorithm for bipartite planar graphs~\cite{MahajanV}.
+(The NC counting algorithm was also used critically in Anari and Vazirani's NC algorithm for non-bipartite planar graphs~\cite{AnaVaz-FOCS-18}.)

-After a decade and half of lull, there has been a resurgence of activity on this problem in the last couple of years.
+After a decade and half of lull, there has been a resurgence of activity on this problem over the last five years.
 In particular, several researchers have obtained quasi-NC algorithms for matching and its generalizations.
 Such an algorithm runs in polylogarithmic time; however, it requires $O(n^{\log^{O(1)} n})$ processors.
 All the algorithms in this line of research work by a partial derandomization of the Isolation Lemma.
-This line of work was started by Fenner, Gurjar, and Thierauf, who gave a quasi-NC algorithm for perfect matching in bipartite graphs \cite{FennerGT}.
-Later, Svensson and Tarnawski extended the result to general graphs \cite{svensson2017matching}.
-The generalization of bipartite matching to the linear matroid intersection problem was given by Gurjar and Thierauf \cite{GurjarT} and to finding a vertex of a polytope with totally unimodular constraints by Gurjar, Thierauf, and Vishnoi \cite{GurjarTV}.
+This line of work was started by Fenner, Gurjar, and Thierauf, who gave a quasi-NC algorithm for perfect matching in bipartite graphs \cite{FenGurThi-CACM-19}.
+Later, Svensson and Tarnawski extended the result to general graphs \cite{SveTar-FOCS-17}.
+The generalization of bipartite matching to the linear matroid intersection problem was given by Gurjar and Thierauf~\cite{GurjarT} and to finding a vertex of a polytope with totally unimodular constraints by Gurjar, Thierauf, and Vishnoi~\cite{GurjarTV}.
+Researchers have also developed pseudo-deterministic RNC matching algorithms, which output the same (unique) solution for almost all choices of random bits~\cite{GolGro-ICALP-17,AnaVaz-19}.